ferrous-systems/unsize-experiments/README.md

 ## Implementations provided by the compiler

 > ⚠️ Note: This section uses fictional rust syntax

-The compiler will generate `Unsize` implementations for types to trait object for their implemented types as before:

 For types to trait object for their implemented types, the compiler will generate `Unsize` implmentations:
 ```rust